postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

   ![Evaluate Block](https://assets.postman.com/postman-labs-docs/all-blocks/evaluate-block.png)

-  **Variables:** Named data or assigned values that can then be accessed using FQL
+  **Variables:** Named data or assigned values that can then be accessed using FQL.

-  **Text entry block:** Free-form query using FQL
+  **Text entry block:** Freeform query using FQL.

-  **Out:** Outputs the result of the query
+  **Out:** Outputs the result of the query.

 - **Template**

   Enables the free-hand structuring of data, such as the pasting of JSON data.
-Also supports [FQL](../../flows-query-language/introduction-to-fql/)
+Also supports [FQL](../../flows-query-language/introduction-to-fql/).

   ![Template Block](https://assets.postman.com/postman-labs-docs/all-blocks/template-block.png)

-  **Variables:** Named data or assigned values that can then be accessed using FQL
+  **Variables:** Named data or assigned values that can then be accessed using FQL.

-  **Out:** Outputs the data entered in the textbox
+  **Out:** Outputs the data entered in the textbox.

 - **For**